-The quickest way to do this gut check is to look at the first likers on any recent post with over 100 likes.
-To see those likers, click a post and look for the number of likes under the photo.
-Click that number to see a panel with the first 100 likers on that post.
+The quickest way to do this gut check is to look at the first likers on any recent post.
+To see those likers, click a post and open it on Instagram.com.
+Then look for the number of likes next to the photo.
+Click that number to see the first likers on that post.
 Scroll through a few of those to get a feel for the audience.

 Do I have to be logged out of my Instagram app while I'm using PeopleMap?